CB&Q Silver Tower

 TOWER is currently in an unrestored state, with the interior disassembled and stored inside the car.

 Some of the mechanical details include: CB&Q inside swing hanger C-frame disc brake trucks with Hyatt/ Timken sealed roller bearing wheelsets, good body and roof, H couplers, interior and all mechanical systems need rebuilt.
+In addition a center sill crack will also need to be repaired.

 Q-How much does it cost to ship a passenger car by truck?